 How did you first get into volunteering with CRUK?

 I have been diagnosed with cancer twice, and my sister and my dad have been diagnosed too.
 After my first diagnosis of Hodgkin lymphoma, I knew that I wanted to do something to help but I wasn't sure what.
 I signed up for Race for Life and I filled out the form saying I would be happy to help raise awareness as a media volunteer.
-I had been pregnant when I was diagnoses and I had not heard of this happening to others so wanted to give hope to others in a similar situation.
+I had been pregnant when I was diagnosed and I had not heard of this happening to others so wanted to give hope to others in a similar situation.
 The first thing I did was to help promote that Race for Life in the local newspapers and it went on from there.
 I helped with a fundraising leaflet that went out at Christmas and was always happy to consider opportunities to give a quote or use a picture when the team called.

 What other campaigns have you helped with?